*This post may contain affiliate links. Please see my disclosure for more details!*

-I personally tend to use Callebaut Chocolate for my baking, as I buy it in bulk, and it is WONDERFUL.
-The Dark Chocolate is just so smooth, and delicious.
-And the Milk Chocolate is just wonderfully lovely.
+I love both of the delicious no-bake treats, but I really do like using a mix of chocolate so that its not too sweet, and not too bitter – I personally tend to use Callebaut chocolate for my baking, as I buy it in bulk, and it is WONDERFUL.
+The dark chocolate is just so smooth, and delicious.
+And the milk chocolate is just wonderfully lovely.
 Heaven.

 I will say now, that this is called an ‘Easter Tiffin’ because of the Shredded Wheat nest idea, and the fact that it has Easter Chocolates on top.
 You can easily make it year round, or not bother with the decoration at all, however!